mitvis/saliency-cards/saliency_cards/vanilla_gradients/vanilla_gradients_saliency_card.md

 &#128994; **[Stability](https://arxiv.org/pdf/1806.07538.pdf)**: Vanilla gradients is relatively stable, and its outputs change minimally in response to adversarial perturbations.
 It performs better than LIME and equivalently to integrated gradients, input x gradients, LRP, and Occlusion.
 Evaluated on MNIST.

 ### Label Sensitivity
-Provide the results of the saliency method on label sensitivity tests:

 &#128994; **[Data Randomization](https://arxiv.org/pdf/1810.03292.pdf)**: Vanilla gradients changes appropriately as the model is progressively randomized.
 Evaluated on MNIST and Fashion MNIST.

 &#129000; **[Model Contrast Score](https://arxiv.org/pdf/1907.09701.pdf)**: Vanilla gradients achieves a better-than-random model contrast score but performs worse than Grad-CAM and SmoothGrad.
 Evaluated on the BAM image dataset.

 ### Model Sensitivity
-Provide the results of the saliency method on model sensitivity tests:

 &#128994; **[Cascading Model Parameter Randomization](https://arxiv.org/pdf/1810.03292.pdf)**: Vanilla gradients changes appropriately as the model is progressively randomized.
 Evaluated an ImageNet Inception V3.